BrunoBernardino/budgetzen-mobile/README.md

 make start
 make pretty
 make test
-make deploy   # publishes to everyone, prod make build/ios   # builds iOS make upload/ios   # uploads iOS build to the App Store (no longer available, use Transporter with the build from the above command) make build/android   # builds Android make upload/android   # uploads Android build to the Play Store
+make deploy   # publishes to everyone (prod) make build/android   # builds Android APK (manually added to releases)
 ```

-https://docs.expo.io/versions/v39.0.0/distribution/building-standalone-apps/#5-test-it-on-your-device-or for testing on iOS simulator (does NOT require `make build/ios`, `make deploy`, nor `make upload/ios`)
+See [an older commit](https://github.com/BrunoBernardino/budgetzen-mobile/tree/7bd2ff89746167168d7b54e6982501fd9c668556#development) for other commands, related to building this for your iOS device.

 ## TODOs:

-- [ ] When running `make deploy`, update/write the package.json:build automatically
 - [ ] Try to unify UI/UX with the BasicModal for the Date Picker and for the Budget Picker (use a regular picker inside the modal)
   - [ ] Add Expense
   - [ ] Edit Expense